 1 - 8 oz container frozen whipped topping, thawed (cool whip)

 1 - 5.1 oz box instant vanilla pudding

 1 - 14.3 oz package chocolate sandwich cookies, crushed and divided (Oreo cookies)

 Whisk together softened cream cheese and whipped topping in a large bowl.

 Prepare pudding using two cups of milk.
 Fold pudding and powdered sugar into the cream cheese mixture.

 Press 3 cups of crushed cookies in a lightly greased 9 x 13 inch baking dish, set aside remaining cookies.

 Spoon pudding mixture over cookies, sprinkle reserved cookies over pudding.
-Cover and chill 3 hours.
-Store any leftovers in refrigerator or freezer
+Cover and chill in freezer for 3 hours or until firm.

 I received a complimentary copy of "Country Music's Greatest Eats" for the purpose of this review.
 All opinions stated above are 100% entirely my own.